JimJ92120/raspberry-pi-arduino-serial-tauri/README.md

 For `aarch64` compilation, additional packages are also required: https://tauri.app/v1/guides/building/linux#cross-compiling-tauri-applications-for-arm-based-devices

 For Arduino compilation and build from `Rust`, follow this tutorial: https://blog.logrocket.com/complete-guide-running-rust-arduino/
+To consume Arduino `C++` librairies (from Arduino **Library Manger**), follow this tutorial: https://dev.to/kgrech/five-simple-steps-to-use-any-arduino-c-library-in-a-rust-project-1k78

 ### setup